cookm346/textfeats/README.md

 ### Computing parts of speech based features

 The package will produce a set of features based on the parts of speech of the text (e.g., noun, verb, adjective).
-These parts of speech classes are extracted from the [Moby parts of Speech database.](https://en.wikipedia.org/wiki/Moby_Project#Part-of-Speech) Fiften different classes exist in the database.
+These parts of speech classes are extracted from the [Moby parts of Speech database.](https://en.wikipedia.org/wiki/Moby_Project#Part-of-Speech) Fifteen different classes exist in the database.
 The outout below is trucated.

 ```r
 pos(x)